pautxet/sAppWebConf/README.md

 # sAppWebConf
-This project is just te ease the development of the stamp*App configurator and keep track of changes between me and colaborators.
+This project is just to ease the development of the stampApp configurator and keep track of changes between me and colaborators.